 Program on Georgian Studies

-The Program on Georgian Studies is supported by a sponsored research award from the Georgian Ministry of Education and Science.
+The Program on Georgian Studies is supported by a research award from the Georgian Ministry of Education and Science.

-You can contact program staff at GeorgianStudies@fas.harvard.edu
+You can contact program coordinator Allison Hart at: ahart@fas.harvard.edu.

 Opportunities and Resources